Smash the Mirror

-"Smash the Mirror" is a 2-part story comprising the eighth and ninth episodes of the fourth season of the American fantasy drama series Once Upon a Time, which aired on November 16, 2014.
-This episode is a two-hour episode, making it the first time in the series' run that it aired a 2-hour special without the second part having a separate title.
-The episodes were filmed with a single production code, as confirmed by Jane Espenson on her Twitter account, and later separated.
+"Smash the Mirror" is the eighth episode of the fourth season of the American fantasy drama series Once Upon a Time, which aired on November 16, 2014.
+This episode has a length of two hours, making it the first time in the series' run that it aired a two-hour episode without the second part having a separate title; it has since been split into two separate episodes in subsequent airings.
+The episodes were filmed with a single production code, as confirmed by writer and co-executive producer Jane Espenson, and later separated.

-In this episode Emma Swan tries to control her magic, while flashbacks show The Snow Queen trying to pit Elsa and Anna against each other, and also making a deal with the Apprentice.
+In this episode, Emma Swan tries to control her magic, while flashbacks show Ingrid trying to pit Elsa and Anna against each other, and also making a deal with the Apprentice.

 Plot

 Opening sequence

 Emma Swan's yellow buggy is featured in the forest for Part 1, and snowflakes are featured in the forest for Part 2.

 Event chronology

 The Arendelle events take place after "Family Business" and more than thirty years before "Fall".
 The Enchanted Forest events take place after "Family Business".
 The Land Without Magic flashback takes place in 1982, after "Operation Mongoose, Part 1" and immediately before the flashback with the Snow Queen in Boston in "Shattered Sight".
 The Storybrooke events take place after "The Snow Queen".